ready4-dev/ready4web/content/en/docs/Tutorials/Use-Models/Authoring-Data/_index.md

 - Status
 - Status - development
 description: >
-  The ready4use R package provides tools for supplying data to youth mental health computational models.
+  The ready4use R package provides tools for supplying data to model modules.
 ---